alexpods/ClazzJS/README.md

 Example
 --------

-Main goal of this example is to give you a common idea about ClazzJS.
+> Main goal of this example is to give you a common idea about ClazzJS.
 It's not discover all features of the library.
-Online working version of this example is available on plnkr: [http://plnkr.co/edit/c5Xveb](http://plnkr.co/edit/c5Xveb).
+Online working version of this example is available on plunker: [http://plnkr.co/edit/c5Xveb](http://plnkr.co/edit/c5Xveb).
 Feel free to play around with it!

-Declaration of common 'Person' clazz:
+`Person` clazz declaration:
 ```js
 clazz("Person", {
     constants: {